 - Once you’ve done each strip.
-Place the the tray in a pre-heated oven – 225C for 5-10 minutes depending on how dark you want the bacon and once it’s curled and crips – it’s done.
+Place the tray in a preheated oven – 225C for 5-10 minutes depending on how dark you want the bacon and once it’s curled and crips – it’s done.

 The secret to success:

-- It’s to wet the rice paper properly as that the secret to the curl.
+- It’s to wet the rice paper properly as that is the secret to the curl.

 - Rape seed oil is perfect for achieving that perfect crispy texture

-- Nutritional yeas helps achieve the texture and coating of the rice paper
+- Nutritional yeast helps achieve the texture and coating of the rice paper